isomerpages/tp-virtualcampus/media/interest_groups/_posts/2020-09-17-engineering_makers.md

             <td style="width:33%"><image src="/images/CCA_engmakers1.PNG" style="display:block;margin-left:auto;margin-right:auto;" alt="Engineering Makers Club"></image></td>
             <td>
                 <p>
-                    Engineering (ENG) Makers Club (EMC) aims to develop creativity and spark an interest in various areas of engineering among students and student maker coaches through various hands-on workshops and student-led interest projects that impart essential engineering skills and DIY knowledge to participants.
+                    Engineering Makers Club (EMC) aims to develop creativity and spark an interest in various areas of engineering among students and student maker coaches, through various hands-on workshops and student-led interest projects that impart essential engineering skills and DIY knowledge to participants.
 EMC also conducts outreach activities and workshops to the general public and secondary schools to spread awareness and interest in engineering.<br>
                     <br>
-                    To equip members with the necessary skills, training is provided in a wide range of areas such as, but not limited to, laser cutting, 3D modeling and printing as well as microbit programming.
+                    To equip members with the necessary skills, training is provided in a wide range of areas such as, but not limited to, laser cutting, 3D modeling and printing, as well as microbit programming.
 These skills will be helpful in students' project work and even through their internship in their final year.<br>
                     <br>
                     <b>CCA Staff Advisor:</b> <a href="mailto:hopc@TP.EDU.SG">Mr Ho Peng Ching</a><br>
                     <br>